gsahonero/eeg.fem/README.md

 ## How to use
 1. Connect the headset to your PC
 2. Start the program.
-Open the file where you have cloned the repository and then type in the termina:
+Open the file where you have cloned the repository and then type in the terminal:
 ```bash
 cd eeg.fem
 node start
 ```
-If the process started correctly you should receive the following message: *Server is running on port 3000!
+If the process started correctly you should receive the following message: *Server is running on port 3000!*